Tethered Vs Untethered EV Chargers

 Benefits of Untethered EV Chargers

-• Flexibility on charge length: Charging cables come in a variety of different lengths, meaning you can use one that suits where you want to park, even if you have a very long driveway far from the unit itself.
+- Flexibility on charge length: Charging cables come in a variety of different lengths, meaning you can use one that suits where you want to park, even if you have a very long driveway far from the unit itself.
+You can find great-quality cables here.

-• Lower cost: All EVs come with their own charge cable.
-Untethered chargers tend to be less expensive than tethered chargers, making them a more affordable option where you can use your new cable that you have purchased with your lovely new car.
+- Lower cost: All EVs come with their own charge cable.
+Untethered chargers tend to be less expensive than tethered chargers, making them a more affordable option where you can use the new cable that you have purchased with your new car, and in the future you can get one to stay locked into the untethered unit at a later date.

 Disadvantages of Untethered EV Chargers

-• Longer set-up time: One of the main disadvantages of the untethered charger is it takes longer to connect both ends to start charging.
-One end to the charger and one end to your EV.
+- Plugging in: One of the main disadvantages of the untethered charger is it takes longer to connect both ends to start charging.
+Although this may only be a minute or two, one end needs to plug into the charger and one end into your EV.

 How can Zaptec help?